Urban Meyer, used to fast starts in college, is welcomed to the NFL with sloppy loss to Texans

 “I’ve been warned for a long time that this is a marathon, not a sprint,” the 57-year-old coach told reporters.
 “So calm down, relax — not relax, but onward, soldier, let’s move on.”

 Meyer might face some second-guessing for his use of running back James Robinson, who rushed for 1,070 yards and had 1,414 yards from scrimmage as a rookie last season but who got just five carries Sunday and eight touches overall.
-Fellow Jags back Carlos Hyde, a 30-year-old on his fifth team in the past five seasons — after having played for Meyer at Ohio State — was given nine carries and 11 touches.
+Fellow Jaguars back Carlos Hyde, a 30-year-old on his fifth team in the past five seasons — after having played for Meyer at Ohio State — was given nine carries and 11 touches.
 In addition to the penalties, Lawrence’s cause was not helped by the fact that Jacksonville receivers dropped several of his passes.

-Asked if he and his team were “shellshocked” by the loss to the Texans, who at one point held a 34-7 leads, Meyer replied, “I don’t really know that word, other than we’ve all got our ass kicked before.
+Asked if he and his team were “shellshocked” by the loss to the Texans, who at one point held a 34-7 leads, Meyer replied: “I don’t really know that word, other than we’ve all got our ass kicked before.
 Let’s tighten up and go.

 “I believe in that team,” he continued.
 “I believe in our staff.
 Come back to work.
 You’ve got to earn your captain’s stripes and leadership stripes as a coach and leaders on the team.
 But I believe in those guys.”